 Professor Ehlers-Zavala is faculty in the M.A. in English with focus on teaching English as a foreign and second language (TEFL / TESL).
 Her research includes the following areas of expertise: second language/bilingual reading, second language assessment, and ESL/bilingual teacher preparation.
 She is the coauthor of Reading Strategies for Spanish Speakers.
-Other publications in books and journals include Advocacy in Language Teaching (2013), History of Bilingual Special Education (2011), Bilingualism and Education: Educating At-Risk Learners (2010), How Can Teachers Help Adolescent English Language Learners Attain Academic Literacy?
-(2009), Teaching Adolescent English Language Learners (2008), Assessing English Language Learners (ELLs) in Mainstream Classrooms in The Reading Teacher (2006 & reprinted in 2010); Bilingual Reading from a Dual Coding Perspective (2005) in Proceedings of the 4th International Symposium on Bilingualism; Preparing Quality Bilingual/Bicultural Teachers in the 21st Century: A PDS Model for Educational Change and Success (2004), Use of Lexical Borrowings in Sonoran Border Spanish (2003).
-She serves on the editorial board of The International Multilingual Research Journal (IMRJ) and TESOL Journal.
+Other publications in books and journals include: Engineering Pathways in a U.S. Public Institution of Higher Education: A Strategy for Fostering Student Diversity (2017) with T. Maciejewski; A Framework for English Learners Teacher Effectiveness and Success (2017); Preparing Graduates for a Global World: The Transformative Power of a Public/Private Joint Venture in the Internationalization of a Large Public University in the United States (2017) with J. Didier & N. Berry.
+Addressing the reading comprehension challenges of English learners in K-12 classrooms using research-based practices (2015); Advocacy in Language Teaching (2013); Assessing Special Populations (2012); History of Bilingual Special Education (2011); Bilingualism and Education: Educating At-Risk Learners (2010); How Can Teachers Help Adolescent English Language Learners Attain Academic Literacy?
+(2009); Teaching Adolescent English Language Learners (2008); Assessing English Language Learners (ELLs) in Mainstream Classrooms in The Reading Teacher (2006 & reprinted in 2010); Bilingual Reading from a Dual Coding Perspective (2005) in Proceedings of the 4th International Symposium on Bilingualism; Preparing Quality Bilingual/Bicultural Teachers in the 21st Century: A PDS Model for Educational Change and Success (2004); Use of Lexical Borrowings in Sonoran Border Spanish (2003).
+She currently serves as Secretary of the American Association for Applied Linguistics (AAAL).